 The temperature is only relevant during the application process.
 These products require water to be mixed, so you should have this work done when the temperature is above 40 degrees.
 I don’t know what type of time window this gives you, but it will yield better results if you wait for the right weather.

 This is only my opinion.
 Please contact Dryvit or any of the stucco manufacturers to get their recommendations as well.
 Thanks.

-Anonymous asked: have you found a good site that cross references colors between manufacturers?
+Anonymous said: have you found a good site that cross references colors between manufacturers?
 I have a finestone sample with Color FS-9333 that I'd like to know the Dryvit equivalent of.
 I typically specify a Dryvit color name but end up with Parex or Sto being installed. thanks